Protect Your Assets and Family with Estate Planning

 Your Michigan Estate Planning Attorney

-Your Midland, MI estate planning attorneys should help you plan for every stage of your life.
-As your children grow up, you marry or divorce or sell or purchase a new property, your asset protection needs will change.
+Your estate planning attorney should help you plan for every stage of your life.
+As your children grow up, you marry or divorce, or sell or purchase a new property, your asset protection needs will change.
 Our Michigan law firm can help you create or update your estate plan to secure your assets and correctly pass on your legacy to loved ones.

-Let us steer you or a loved one on the path of asset protection.
-Our Midland law firm is built upon strong client relationships, and we work hard to meet your estate planning goals.
+Let us guide you or a loved one on the path of asset protection.
+Our law firm is built on strong client relationships, and we work hard to meet your estate planning goals.
 Your legal needs matter to Malicoat Law.

-Malicoat Law is here to help you and your loved ones understand estate planning, elder law, business planning, probate, and trust administration.
-We welcome the opportunity to consult with new clients in Midland and surrounding Michigan areas to learn more about how we can help meet your estate planning legal needs.
+Malicoat Law is here to help you and your loved ones understand estate planning, elder law, business planning, and probate, as well as estate and trust administration.
+We welcome the opportunity to consult with new clients in cities such as Bay City, Auburn, Freeland, Saginaw, Mount Pleasant, Tawas City, East Tawas, Hale, or Oscoda.